navyashree1710/neighbourhood-skill-exchange---sql/README.md

-# 🔄 Neighborhood Skill Exchange — SQL Project
+#  Neighborhood Skill Exchange — SQL Project

 A relational database project that models a hyperlocal skill-swapping platform where people exchange skills instead of money.
 Built entirely in SQLite using DB Browser.

 ---

-## 💡 Project Idea
+##  Project Idea
+I was alone at home the other day, cleaning as the new month was approaching, and I needed some help with moving stuff around.
+I had no one to call, that's when this idea came to me, why not exchange skills with my neighbours?
 Instead of paying for services, people in a neighborhood offer what they know and request what they need.
 For example:
+- Sam helps parallel park → gets a professional photo taken from Neha
 - Priya teaches Python → gets Yoga lessons from Karan
 - Rahul teaches Guitar → gets South Indian cooking from Sneha
 - Rohan shares his scooty for an hour → gets woodworking help from Nikhil

-No money changes hands — just skills.
+No money needed — just skills.

----

-## 🗄️ Database Structure
+##  Database Structure

 The project has 5 tables: